 |OPEN||Open — Swimming and wading permitted|

 |CLOSED||Closed — Swimming and wading not permitted.|

 Beaches classified as “Closed” or “Advisory” may be contaminated with sewage or storm runoff.
-Contact with contaminated water may cause illnesses such as vomiting, diarrhea, nausea, respiratory illness and infections.
-Children, pregnant women, the elderly and the chronically ill are at higher risk of increased illness.
-If you or someone you know become sick from swimming, print and fill out our Illness Complaint Form.
+Contact with contaminated water may cause vomiting, diarrhea, nausea, respiratory illness and infections.
+Children, pregnant women, the elderly and the chronically ill are especially vulnerable to contaminated water.
+If you or someone you know become sick from swimming, call 311.

-The map below indicates the eight public beaches operated by the New York City Department of Parks and Recreation as well as the 13 beaches run by private beach clubs.
+The map below shows the city's eight public beaches, as well as the 17 beaches run by private beach clubs.
 To see the current status of a beach, browse the map below.
 Click on the beach name to see detailed water quality information.